colinrw/ActivPal-Portfolio/README.md

 - Add plots with `grid`, `markers` and `units`.
 - Check dead links.
 - Write compact, try to get the portfolio as small as possible.
+- Add notes to visualization to make clear what it is showing.

 # Introduction